Make your own mint-infused bourbon for a quick hot toddy or use it to make a mint julep with no prep work - just add ice!

-You can make a traditional Hot Toddy with only a few ingredients: whiskey, honey, water, and lemon.
+A traditional Hot Toddy only takes a few ingredients: whiskey, honey, water, and lemon.
 It is simple, but it’s good to have a simple recipe that doesn’t require a lot of thought to make while you shuffle around the kitchen, wrapped in a blanket, with tissues hanging out of your nose.
 It’s a tried and true tonic that cures what ails ya!
-Honey soothes a sore throat, hot water soothes and helps with sinus drainage, lemon is a good source of vitamin C and bitters, and any other problem you have is made moot by a good slug of whiskey to send you off to sleep.
+Honey soothes a sore throat, hot water provides steam and helps with sinus drainage, lemon is a good source of vitamin C and bitters, and any other problem you have is made moot by a good slug of whiskey to send you off to sleep.

 But what if I told you that we could make it even better by knocking out a few quick projects before you are sick?
 We can give your medicinal booze an herbal twist with some home-made infusions.